ilovetocode2019/telegram.py/docs/api.rst

     Called when a channel post is edited.

+.. function:: on_callback_query(query: telegrampy.CallbackQuery)

+    Called when a callback query is received from an inline keyboard button.
+    Instead of trying to handle callbacks yourself, consider using :.InlineKeyboard`, which handles this for you.

 .. function:: on_member_update(member_update: telegrampy.MemberUpdated)

     Called when a chat member is updated.

 .. function:: on_poll(poll: telegrampy.Poll)

-    Called when a poll is created.
+    Called when a poll is sent.

 .. function:: on_poll_answer(answer: telegrampy.PollAnswer)

     Called when someone answers a non-anonymous poll.

-.. function:

 .. function:: on_error(error)

-    Called when an error occurs.
+    Called when an error occurs within an event handler.

 Utilities
 ---------